saeedahmadicp/teeth_segmentation/README.md

 ## Usage
-Before running the code, make sure to modify the config.py file to match your directory structure and preferences.
+Before running the code, make sure to modify the train.py file to match your customized settings and model executation.

 To train the model, simply run the train.py script: